Axelrod-Python/Axelrod/docs/overview_of_strategies.rst

 ^^^^^^^^^^^

 A variation of Fool Me Once, this strategy will also defect on the final 2 turns of the round unconditionally.

+Aggravater
+^^^^^^^^^^^

+This strategy begins by defecting and then will cooperate until the opponent defects.
+After the opponent defects it will defect unconditionally.
+Essentially Grudger, but begins by defecting.